OctopusDeploy/docs/docs/managing-releases/blocking-deployments.md

 ![](images/5865856.png "width=500")

-Select the option to "**Block deployment**."
+Select the option to "**Prevent Progression**."

 ![](images/5865857.png "width=500")

-Input a reason why you're blocking it, so your team is aware and on the same page, and hit "**Block**."
+Input a reason why you're blocking it, so your team is aware and on the same page, and hit "**Prevent Progression**."

 ![](images/5865858.png "width=500")